rwblickhan/astro-rwblickhan.org/src/content/logs/books-2023.md

 21. *The Tatami Galaxy*, Tomihiko Morimi (trans.
 Emily Balistrieri)
 22. *Ducks: Two Years in the Oil Sands*, Kate Beaton
 23. *Sex Criminals Vol. 2: Two Worlds, One Cop*, Matt Fraction & Chip Zdarsky
+24. *The Fabric of Civilization: How Textiles Made The World*, Virginia Postrel

 ## Skimmed